NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 8. [PII](#pii)
 9. [Factcheck](#factcheck)

+You need to have the `AUTOGUARD_API_KEY` environment variable set in order to use AutoGuard guardrails.

 Note: Factcheck is implemented a bit differently, compared to other guardrails.
 Please have a look at its description within this document to understand its usage.